abus-aikorea/kara-audio/README.md

 ### step 2.
 How to install and run
 1. Run `configure.bat`
-     * Install ffmpeg and CUDA (if using NVIDIA GPU) on Windows.
+     * Install ffmpeg and CUDA (if using an NVIDIA GPU) and the Windows SDK on Windows.
+     * Installation requires an Internet connection and may take more than an hour depending on your computer specifications.
+     * Never close the Windows-Command window during installation.
+(If the operation appears to have stopped, press the space bar occasionally)
+     * If an error occurs during installation, we recommend running uninstall.bat and starting again from the beginning.
-     * You only need to run it the first time.
+     * configure.bat only needs to be run once.

 2. Run `start.bat`
      * Start Kara-Audio.
 Web-UI will run automatically.
      * When running for the first time, install Kara-Audio first.
-     * Kara-Audio installation requires an Internet connection, and depending on the system, installation may take more than an hour.
+     * Installation requires an Internet connection and may take more than an hour depending on your computer specifications.
      * Never close the Windows-Command window during installation.
+(If the operation appears to have stopped, press the space bar occasionally)
-     * If problems occur during installation, delete the installer_files folder and run start.bat again.
+     * If an error occurs during installation, delete the installer_files folder and run start.bat again.

     #### When the browser does not run automatically
      * Close the Windows-Commnad window and run start.bat again or
      * Run the browser directly and enter the address displayed in the Windows-Command window (e.g. **http://127.0.0.1:7894** ) into the address bar.